C.J. Uzomah Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Season Stats

-- Uzomah has recorded 322 receiving yards (32.2 per game) and five touchdowns, reeling in 27 passes on 31 targets this year.

-- Uzomah has been the target of 31 of his team's 319 passing attempts this season, or 9.7% of the target share.
+- So far this season, 9.7% of the 319 passes thrown by his team have gone Uzomah's way.

-- With two targets in the red zone this season, Uzomah has been on the receiving end of 5.6% of his team's 36 red zone pass attempts.
+- Uzomah has seen the ball thrown his way two times in the red zone this season, 5.6% of his team's 36 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Uzomah's matchup with the Steelers.